hafs-community/HAFS/doc/UsersGuide/source/CustomizingTheWorkflow/PhysicsSchemes.rst

 **Main assumptions:**

 **Deep Convection:**

-  - A single entraining and detraining plume model.
-  - Base mass flux ~ quasi-equilibrium assumption for dx > 8 km, by a mean updraft velocity dx < 8 km.
-  - Triggering conditions include distance between the convection starting level and the level of free convection, sub-cloud convective inhibition & mean relative humidity.
+A single entraining and detraining plume model is used.
+The base mass flux operates under a quasi-equilibrium assumption for distances greater than 8 km, determined by a mean updraft velocity for distances less than 8 km.
+Triggering conditions include the distance between the convection starting level and the level of free convection, sub-cloud convective inhibition, and mean relative humidity.

 **Shallow convection is similar to deep convection, except:**
-  - Base mass flux ~ updraft velocity averaged in a cloud layer.
-  - Only convection updrafts are considered in the shallow scheme.

-HAFS tests show HAFS is sensitive to entrainment & detrainment rates.
+The base mass flux is averaged based on the updraft velocity in a cloud layer.
+Only convection updrafts are considered in the shallow scheme.
+HAFS tests show that HAFS is sensitive to entrainment and detrainment rates.
 HFSA uses an entrainment rate larger than that in NCEP GFS.

 .. _MicrophysicsSchemes: